LLNL/RAJAProxies/RAJA_Proxy_Apps.md

 Depending on CMake configuration options you provide, this repository can generate sequential and OpenMP baseline versions (i.e., non-RAJA) and RAJA versions for sequential, OpenMP, and CUDA GPU execution.
-In addition, the RAJA-based code contains a header file called `luleshPolicy.hpp` that can be used to generate a variety of OpenMP and CUDA implementations by defining different RAJA execution policies for the loops in the code.
-To explore these variants, please consult that file and choose the desired use case via the `-DUSE_CASE=<int value>` CMake option.

 By default, each version of LULESH v1.0 included here runs the Sedov problem to a pre-defined end time and reports execution timing,